ualug/ualug.github.com/_posts/2012-08-14-edit-from-the-web.md

    The two most important values are `title: Something or other` which sets the post's title, and `layout: post` which sets what kind of post this is.
 The possible types are: `post` for a post/news, `event` for an event/announcement, `page` for a static page, and `default` to avoid all specific formatting (although I strongly discourage that!).

+   Because the title is set in front-matter, you don't need to have a level 1 (`# Text` or `=====` underline in Markdown) at the start of a post.
+Just dive straight in.

- - **Posts** are shown in the middle column on the front page, and setting a future date in the filename --will-- might (haven't checked) hide them. **Events**, on the other hand, are shown in the left-hand column and are always shown, even if they have future dates – that's kinda the point.
+ - **Posts** are shown in the middle column on the front page, and setting a future date in the filename _might_ (haven't checked) hide them. **Events**, on the other hand, are shown in the left-hand column and are always shown, even if they have future dates – that's kinda the point.

 With that, you should be able to contribute content quite easily :)